 Cahill has a long and honored tradition of pro bono work.
 Each year since 2005, The Legal Aid Society of New York has presented Cahill and our lawyers with the Pro Bono Publico Award "in recognition of Cahill's outstanding commitment to the cause of equal justice through pro bono service."
-In 2016, Cahill and Cahill lawyers were honored by Sanctuary for Families with an Above & Beyond Pro Bono Achievement Award, which honors members of the legal community who have gone “above and beyond” by providing outstanding pro bono representation and advocacy on behalf of victims of domestic violence and sex trafficking.
-Cahill also received a 2016 Cornerstone Award from Lawyers Alliance for New York in recognition of "providing outstanding pro bono legal services to nonprofit organizations that are improving quality of life for low-income New Yorkers."
+In 2015, Cahill and Cahill lawyers were honored by Sanctuary for Families with an Above & Beyond Pro Bono Achievement Award, which honors members of the legal community who have gone “above and beyond” by providing outstanding pro bono representation and advocacy on behalf of victims of domestic violence and sex trafficking.
 The firm supports the efforts of the Association of the Bar of the City of New York through Volunteers of Legal Service ("VOLS") to provide an average of 30 hours per attorney to qualifying pro bono work annually.

 Cahill provides a variety of pro bono opportunities for its lawyers through established programs, including:

 Sanctuary for Families’ Legal Center is one of the largest providers of free legal services exclusively for victims of domestic violence, sex trafficking, and other forms of gender-based violence in the United States.
 Cahill works with Sanctuary to assist clients in claiming control of their lives and ending all forms of gender-based violence.
 Cahill also works with Sanctuary’s Immigration Intervention Project which provides free legal services to foreign-born victims of domestic violence, sex trafficking, and gender-based violence to help them formalize their immigration status, protect them from deportation, and reunite them with children abroad.